 First of all, these shoes are made to keep your feet warm when in the water.
 In fact, these shoes aren’t designed for preventing water from making it in.
 On the contrary, they seem to operate on the same logic as wetsuits – they let a little amount of water through so that it forms an insulation layer to keep you warm.

 So needless to say, these shoes are designed for colder water conditions.
+It is not designed for all weather season.
 They have very little breathability, so they may not be the best for warmer days.

 The outsole in these shoes is made puncture-resistant yet soft.
 It should allow a decent level of mobility in the feet but, on the other hand, won’t protect from rough surfaces too well.